 - Feel guilty about listening to audiobooks because isn’t that really cheating?
-I mean, I’m not really reading and I should read more.
 I have a huge stack of books that glare at me every day.

-- Play stupid iPad games (instead of reading books)
+- Play iPad games (instead of reading books)

 - Drink wine

-- Print out recipes I never actually make
+- Print out recipes I occasionally actually make.

 - Listening to the Foo Fighters